jozavala-msft/data-accelerator/Local-running-sample.md

 	![Metrics](./tutorials/images/Tutorial1-4.png)<br/>

 # So what is really happening?
 Data Accelerator is simulating events/messages which are flowing through the Data Accelerator's engine, and the stats are being plotted on the Metrics dashboard.
 If you click on the 'Flows' tab, and open up the flow and look at the 'Input' tab, you will notice the schema in JSON format.
 That is the format of the events being simulated.
 And the 'Query' tab shows the processing being run on the data.
-'Rules' tab shows the rules and alerts set up (you will learn more about these in the future tutorials, and how to set up your own data pipeline with custom processing.).
+'Rules' tab shows the rules and alerts set up (you will learn more about these in the  next few tutorials, and how to set up your own data pipeline with custom processing.).

 * [Next tutorial : Create your first flow](https://github.com/Microsoft/data-accelerator/wiki/Local-Tutorial-Creating-your-first-Flow-in-local-mode)